The puzzle of Melbourne’s small and ancient seals

 These tell him what muscles and tendons the fossil animated in life, and the other bones to which it connected.

-But, sometimes, James can determine what type of animal the bone belonged to, how big it might have been, how its body functioned.
+But, sometimes, James can determine what type of animal the bone belonged to, how big it might have been or how its body functioned.

 And with this forensic examination, James and his co-researchers have been able to glean important information.